fullopsec/Caddy-DNS-Challenge-with-Vaultwarden/README.md

 Now we need to make the new vaultwarden docker-compose file:

-Put the compiled caddy binary in the same folder as the compose
+Put the compiled caddy binary and Caddyfile in the same folder as the compose file.

 docker-compose.yml: